KeunyoungSong/Articles-hashNode/clqxguhgg000409jpfn86fh1y.md

 * findLast

-    * Returns the last element matching the given [predicate](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/find-last.html#kotlin.collections$findLast(kotlin.Array((kotlin.collections.findLast.T)),%20kotlin.Function1((kotlin.collections.findLast.T,%20kotlin.Boolean)))/predicate), or `null` if no such element was found.
+    * Returns the last element matching the given predicate, or `null` if no such element was found.

 * first